 This case was lodged with the European Court of Human Rights in August 2005.
-The challenge was heard at a full hearing before its Grand Chamber of 17 judges on December 9, 2009.
+The challenge was heard at a full hearing before its Grand Chamber of seventeen judges (the highest Chamber of the Court) on December 9, 2009.

 The case was taken by three women, supported by the IFPA, who travelled abroad for abortion services.
 They argued that the criminalisation of abortion services in

-The first applicant had children in the care of the State as a result of personal problems and considered a further child would jeopardise the successful reunification of her existing family.
+The first applicant, A, had children in the care of the State as a result of personal problems and considered a further child would jeopardise the successful reunification of her existing family.

 They contended that

-In January 2012, the Government established an expert group to advise Government on the implementation of the A, B and C v
+In January 2012, the Government established an expert group to advise the Government on the implementation of judgment.

 Supervision of A, B and C v Ireland by the Council of Europe

-The Committee of Ministers of the COE oversees the implementation or "execution" of rulings of the European Court of Human Rights.
-The Committee is monitoring the A, B and C v Ireland judgment under its enhanced supervision procedure, and has issued decisions in relation to the Irish Government's progress in giving effect to the judgment at its meetings of September 2011, March and December 2012 and March 2013.
+The Committee of Ministers of the Council of Europe oversees the implementation or "execution" of rulings of the European Court of Human Rights.
+The Committee monitored the A, B and C v Ireland judgment under its enhanced supervision procedure, and issued decisions in relation to the Irish Government's progress in giving effect to the judgment at its meetings in September 2011, March and December 2012 and March 2013.

-At its December 2012 meeting the Committee of Ministers noted the view of the expert group that only the implementation of a statutory framework would provide a defence from criminal prosecution and urged the Irish Government to expedite implementation of the judgment in the A, B and C v Ireland case.
+During these meetings, the Committee expressed concern at the Government’s delay in implementing the judgment in A, B and C v Ireland and underlined the importance of putting in place "substantive measures" to execute the judgment.
+At its December 2012 meeting the Committee of Ministers noted the view of the expert group that only the implementation of a "statutory framework" would provide a defence from criminal prosecution and urged the Irish Government to "expedite" implementation of the judgment in the A, B and C v Ireland case.

 In December 2014, the Committee of Ministers closed the case, noting that the Irish Government had given effect to the ruling by introducing the Protection of Life During Pregnancy Act 2013.